Ep41: Targeting Diabetes

 To play the media you will need to either update your browser to a recent version or update your Flash plugin

 Glucose-lowering medications have been the mainstay of managing type 2 diabetes for 20 years, but in April this year a polemic erupted around specific targets for blood sugar.
-The American College of Physician recommended less stringent control than had been previously accepted, and invoked fierce criticism from other diabetes organisations around the world.
+The American College of Physicians recommended less stringent control than had been previously accepted, and invoked fierce criticism from other diabetes organisations around the world.

 It all comes down to the interpretation of four key trials between designed to show a link between intensive glycemic control and improvement in cardiovascular symptoms.
 On this episode, Dr Paul Drury and Professor Sophia Zoungas help make sense of the inconsistencies between the findings and explain how these inform individualised strategies for patients with different histories.